Sullivan’s Island – Charleston County, South Carolina

 Just across the Intracoastal Waterway from Mount Pleasant is serene Sullivan’s Island.
 This largely residential island is home to famous Fort Moultrie and is an integral part of South Carolina history.

 Sullivan’s Island is likely better known for its military history.
 In 1776, a makeshift log fort located at the tip of Sullivan’s Island defeated British troops who were trying to enter Charleston’s harbor.
 The spongy palmetto logs used to build this fort deflected the barrage of British cannon balls and were the key to its success.
 The fort was eventually named Fort Moultrie after Colonel Moultrie who led the attack against the British.
-After this battle the palmetto tree became the centerpiece of South Carolina’s state flag.
+In 1860 the palmetto tree became the centerpiece of South Carolina’s state flag.
 Fort Moultrie, seen above, is now a National Monument.